Top Five Reasons to Backup to NAS

 One of the biggest reasons we see our customers using removable media of any kind for their daily or weekly backups is that their individual servers simply don’t have enough direct storage available.
-Those servers that do have enough space are very often under-used because nothing else on the network can effectively access it.
-Using a NAS, you can push your entire network of workstation or server backups to a single destination rather than scattered around each machine.
+Those servers that do have enough space are very often under-used because nothing else on the network can effectively access them.
+Using a NAS, you can push your entire network of workstations or server backups to a single destination rather than being scattered around each machine.

 NAS offers data security, even online

 Why NAS?
 Data security is built into the device, offering a secure backup destination, even on your network.

 Making sure you have a backup of your data is good, making sure nobody else can get to your backup is better.
 While NovaBACKUP has the ability to encrypt your backups, that’s just one piece of the big picture that is data security.
 Most modern NAS drives provide for LDAP/Active Directory integration and those that don’t still generally have some form of NAS-based user permissions.
 This allows you to keep your backups centralized in your network but make sure the data is only accessible to those people that matter.

 NAS provides data integrity through redundancy

 Why NAS?
 Most SMB-focused NAS devices ensure data integrity through multiple-drive redundancy (RAID).